 Many other medical conditions can lead to abnormal balding, including:

-Your search for causes and potential treatments is understandable.
-Research has tied hair loss to lower self-esteem, body image, and increased anxiety.
-Fortunately, many of these non-genetic causes for hair loss can be successfully treated and the hair loss averted and even reversed.
+Many of these nongenetic causes for hair loss can be successfully treated, and the hair loss averted and even reversed.

 Talk with your doctor about your concerns and the potential causes for your hair loss.
 They can recommend a treatment that’s right for you.